People connections in the Pacific

 How will country allocations be determined?

-Visa allocations will be based on several factors including population size, diaspora in Australia, existing migration opportunities and expected demand.
+Visa allocations will be based on several factors including population size, diaspora in Australia, existing migration opportunities, expected demand and participating country views.

-The Government will be consulting further with Pacific partners on their inclusion and country allocations to ensure the program is delivering on shared needs and objectives.
+The Government is consulting further with Pacific partners on their inclusion and country allocations to ensure the program is delivering on shared needs and objectives.

 Who will be eligible for the Pacific Engagement Visa?